 As already mentioned, don’t go too harsh on yourself at once.
-If you’re deciding on trying OMAD together with restriction of carbohydrates, or even going full-blooded keto, do it in small steps and listen to your body, or even better go discuss it with your family doctor or nutritionist.
-There are also psychological aspects of sticking to a diet: if you go too hard your might lose your will in the first couple of days, or even cheat the same day only to feel bad about yourself.
+If you’re deciding on trying OMAD together with restriction of carbohydrates or even going full-blooded keto, do it in small steps and listen to your body, or even better to discuss it with your family doctor or nutritionist.
+There are also psychological aspects of sticking to a diet: if you go too hard you might lose your will in the first couple of days or even cheat the same day only to feel bad about yourself.
 Thus you might consider starting with some of the traditional routines, such as 16:8, and then building up yourself towards OMAD.

 You should also know that on your fasting windows you can consume anything that is allowed by other regimes of IF.
 Thus, you are free to drink coffee (without milk or sugar), tea, and even bone broth, benefits of which you may find here.
 You should also not forget to drink enough water throughout the day, especially if you tend to drink water together with your meals.

 Finally, any diet is bad for you if it is a short-term commitment.
 Thus you must arrange OMAD to work for you as much trouble-free as possible.
 The right question to ask is this: would it be OK for me to eat like this for at least the rest of the year?
 If your answer is ‘no’ OMAD is probably not for you.